MediScribe/docjet-mobile/docs/fresh-start/job_dataflow.md

 7. **Service-Oriented Architecture**
    * Specialized services with single responsibilities
    * Clear separation between read, write, delete, and sync operations
+   * Split sync responsibility between Orchestrator (what to sync) and Processor (how to sync)
    * Improved testability with focused components

 8. **Background Processing Support**